jjulianto/Foodrest/README.md

 - [License](#license)

 ## About The Project
 A website about the best restaurants in Indonesia which was created using a webpack and PWA.
-Check it the live project [here](https://foodrest-app.web.app/)
+Check it the live project [here](https://foodrest-app.web.app/)<br>
-Note: Hard refresh to see your new submitted review
+Note: Hard refresh by pressing CTRL + F5 on windows and CMD + SHIFT + R on Mac to see your new submitted review

 ### Built With